 Dauntless, the free-to-player monster slaying game from Phoenix Labs, has been out for quite some time.
-But its recent expansion onto consoles and the Epic Games Store has brought a massive influx of players.
+But its expansion onto consoles and the Epic Games Store — plus its more recent 1.0 “Aether Unbound” update — has brought a massive influx of players.
 With months of content updates to chew through, there’s plenty for new players to wrap their heads around.
 Fear not, though!
 We’ve done our best to compile a list of Dauntless tips and tricks in this handy guide.
 So let’s take a journey to the Shattered Isles and see what’s what.

 You May Also Like:

 - Is Dauntless Crossplay Supported? – Cross Platform Play Guide

 - More Than Two Years Later, I Finally Broke Up With My Destiny 2 Vault

 - Kind Words Offers Lo Fi Chill Beats to Feel Better To

 Animation Priority is… a Priority – Dauntless Tips

 “Animation priority” is a concept where attacking forces you to complete an action (i.e. an animation) before you can do something else (e.g. dodging).
 And Dauntless is chock full of this.
 But don’t let the fancy name intimidate you!
 Animation priority basically means just one thing: you need to pick your moment to strike.